 If there was a situation where a settlement had been mooted, then the parties should engage in ADR and then, if not, one of the parties could be criticised and penalised in the form of costs.

-Where the procedure has not resolved the dispute, they should undertake a further review of their respective positions.
+Where the procedure has not resolved the dispute, the parties should undertake a further review of their respective positions.
 The parties should consider the matter and the evidence on both sides to see if proceedings can be avoided and attempt to narrow the issues.

 Unless it is necessary, because a limitation period is about to expire, the claimant should not start court proceedings until: